alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

         Bitmap( const int width, const int height ):
             Bitmap( bitmap::create_rgb32( width, height ).handle )
         {}

         auto handle() const -> HBITMAP { return m_handle; }
     };
 }  // namespace winapi::gdi
 ```

+A  bitmap is destroyed via [`DeleteObject`](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-deleteobject), the same as with a pen or brush object.
+That’s roughly the definition of a **GDI object**, that it’s destroyed by `DeleteObject`.
+Other common functions include [`GetObject`](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-getobject), which obtains information about a GDI object, and `SelectObject`, which selects a GDI object into a device context.

+However, a bitmap can only be selected in a special kind of device context called a **memory device context**, where selecting it has the effect that the device context generates its graphics result in the bitmap.

+<p align="center">❁ ❁ ❁</p>

+asd

 asdasd